 Where the money comes from

 Council raises revenue through rates, user fees and government funding.
 Around 70% of income comes from rates and user fees, with Council actively seeking grants to help reduce the burden on ratepayers.
-This revenue is used to cover the cost of delivering services and funding capital works, ensuring a balanced budget each year.
+This revenue is used to cover the cost of delivering services and funding capital works, ensuring a sustainable budget each year.

 How the money is spent